HabitatFramework/UserGuide/interface/interface.rst

 	Main window - IHS Tab

-.. topic:: Topic title
-	Topic body text
-	spread over several
-	lines

 Category
-	Drop-down list of broad habitats used to filter the ‘Habitat’ drop-down list to relevant IHS codes.
+	Drop-down list of broad habitats used to filter the 'Habitat' drop-down list to relevant IHS codes.
 The entries in this field correspond to the first 2 characters of the IHS Habitat code.

 NVC
-	Drop-down list of National Vegetation Classification (NVC) types used to filter the ‘Habitat’ drop-down list to relevant IHS codes.
+	Drop-down list of National Vegetation Classification (NVC) types used to filter the 'Habitat' drop-down list to relevant IHS codes.
 The entries in this field are not saved to the database.

 Habitat
 	Drop-down list of the IHS habitat codes relating to the selected Category or NVC.